MathieuNlp/mathieunlp.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Hi !
-I am a machine learning engineer and am interested in world models and simulations with generative ai.
+Hi!
+I am a graduate of CentraleSupélec in Data Science.
+I currently work at Weborama on recommendation systems.
+I am interested in video generation systems, particularly their potential for understanding physics, as well as their controllability and efficiency.
+I am very excited about the potential of these models for narrative creation and simulation.

-Currently working at Weborama exploring recommendation systems.
+In my free time, I enjoy sports (especially badminton) and travelling.